(1900 Times Atlas of the World)

 The Ottomans methodically dismantled the fortress as if to erase the memory of their many failed attempts to seize it and they deported part of the population of the island.

-Xinara, the seat of the Catholic Archdiocese of Tinos at the foot of Exobourgo
+Xinara, the seat of the Catholic Archdiocese of Tino at the foot of Exobourgo

-Tinos was the seat of a diocese (which included Mykonos) and when the fortress which housed the cathedral was destroyed, the bishops chose to remain very close to their former seat and they chose to live in a tiny village, Xinara, which is dominated by the massive shape of Exobourgo.
+Tino was the seat of a diocese (which included Micono) and when the fortress which housed the cathedral was destroyed, the bishops chose to remain very close to their former seat and they moved to a tiny village, Xinara, which is dominated by the massive shape of Exobourgo.

 (left) Modern cathedral; (right) house which gave access to the village and the coat of arms of a bishop

-Today the Archdiocese of Tinos includes the Roman Catholics living on Andros and Naxos who in the past had their own bishops.
+Today the Archdiocese of Tino includes the Roman Catholics living on Andro and Nasso who in the past had their own bishops.
 At the entrance of Xinara there is a modern church and next to it the residence of the archbishop.
-For two centuries however the bishops resided in a small building above an arch which was the only access to the village.
+For two centuries however the bishops resided in a small building above a gate which was the only access to the village.

 (above) Small chapel outside the village; (below) 1790 Latin inscription on its lintel meaning ôMy house shall be called a house of prayer" Matthew 21:13